MoiColl/Tree_of_life_2020/Hand in 2/README.md

 ### Data

 The alignment of a fragment of the NORK coding sequence (CDS) gene of 32 species of the Medicago genus and 6 other species within the Legumes family is provided in MEGA format ([nork.meg.zip](nork.meg.zip)).

-Additionaly, a phylogeny (Fig 1) of the genus Medicago (available as a newick tree file [bena.nwk.zip](bena.nwk.zip) that can be viewed in MEGA).
+Additionally, a phylogeny (Fig 1) of the genus Medicago (available as a newick tree file [bena.nwk.zip](bena.nwk.zip) that can be viewed in MEGA).
 This phylogeny is described fully in
 Béna G et al, (Molecular phylogeny supports the morphologically based taxonomic transfer of the medicagoid Trigonella species into the genus Medicago L., Plant Syst Evol 2001, 229:217-236.

 <img src="Fig1.png" width="75%">